-Increasingly, consumers are basing their buying decisions on product reviews more than sales tactics such as promotions and discounts – so you absolutely want to leverage social proof on your own sales page for your membership site.
+Increasingly, consumers are basing their buying decisions on reviews and recommendations more than sales tactics such as promotions and discounts – so you absolutely want to leverage social proof on your own sales page for your membership site.

 Here are 7 types of social proof you can utilize:

 The first type of social proof is also potentially the most powerful.

 Written or video testimonials from happy, paying members go a long way towards showing people that joining your site is worthwhile.

 It also helps contribute towards what Jay Abraham calls “Risk Reversal” too.

 You can see that people have paid their money and received a good return, so you see less risk in making a buying decision yourself.

 If you can accompany positive testimonials with an image of the member, their name and – ideally – a link to a website or the name of their business then this goes even further towards verifying that this is a legitimate piece of feedback.

 Or go one further and ask your members to record video testimonials for you to use on your sales page.